Flux159/cassie-odm/README.md

 * Input Streaming - not supported by node-cassandra-cql yet
 * SSL Connections - not supported by node-cassandra-cql yet
 * Auto determine other hosts - not supported by node-cassandra-cql yet
 * "Smart connections" - Only send CQL request to the hosts that contain the data (requires knowing about how the data is sharded, apparently Netflix uses something like this) - this might have to be based on your Schemas & how Cassandra is handling the sharding based on partition key.
-Ideally it would be possible by querying the system keyspace in Cassandra to determine which hosts contain the relevant keys.
+Naive Hypothesis: It might be possible by querying the system keyspace in Cassandra to determine which hosts contain the relevant shard keys periodically.
-* Possibly switch to officially supported native C/C++ driver when out of beta (would need to test performance, wrap C functions in javascript, and possibly do Javascript type to C type conversions / hinting in Cassie) - https://github.com/datastax/cpp-driver and see Apache JIRA for project
+* Possibly switch to officially supported native C/C++ driver when out of beta (would need to test performance, wrap C functions in javascript, and possibly do Javascript type to C type conversions / hinting in Cassie) - [https://github.com/datastax/cpp-driver](https://github.com/datastax/cpp-driver) and see Apache JIRA for project (note that this would mean making a node module like hiredis that compiles C/C++ code on multiple platforms)

 Testing & Development
 ----------